 As an owner, managing your dog on a leash is important.
 We need to ensure that they are not tugging and pulling us along.
 It should be understood that we are in control over where our dogs go, not the other way around!
 This keeps everyone safe and makes for a more enjoyable walk.

 No Puppy Biting!

 When your Lab is still a puppy, play biting will likely rear its ugly head.
 Many bite when playing or roughhousing and don’t even realize it is wrong because they haven’t been taught differently.
 Teaching your Lab that biting is wrong can prevent future accidents and aggression.
-For more specifically on that, check out my article: Lab Puppy Biting: Simple Tips To Stop It Early
+For more specifically on that, check out my article: Lab Puppy Biting Out Of Control?
+How to Stop It

 Guard Dog Training